MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 ---
 title: Use form processor component in PowerApps -  AI Builder | Microsoft Docs
-description: Provides information about how to use Form processor component in PowerApps
+description: Provides information about how to use the form processor component in PowerApps
 manager: kvivek
 ms.service: powerapps
 ms.topic: conceptual